 The patient is placed in occlusion and MMF is established with either arch bars or rapid MMF screws between the maxilla and the non-diseased mandible.

 An angled locking mandibular reconstruction plate template is chosen and placed on the native mandible so as to engage at least 4 screw holes.
 The template should be fashioned such that the portion of the plate that will reconstruct the ascending ramus should reach just inferior and lateral to the TMJ capsule.
 This will allow reconstructed bone placed distally, to rest just below the intraarticular disk.

-As an alternative a preformed mandibular reconstruction plate could facilitate this type of reconstruction.
+a preformed mandibular reconstruction plate could facilitate this type of reconstruction

 The plate is then bent to match the template.
 The plate is placed onto the mandible and final adjustments are made to produce a near perfect shape.

 The plate is placed and fixed in position with bicortical screws.
 The MMF can then be released.

 Two skin paddles are usually required for reconstruction of this defect, one for mucosal reconstruction and one for skin coverage.
 In this case, the skin paddles can be harvested in both transverse and vertical orientations (scapular and parascapular respectively).
 The skin paddles are best harvested as a single unit and separated once the bone segment has been fixed in place.